 How big are the classes?

-Lectures are with a cohort of 80 students.
-The 80 students are divided into four sets of 20 for laboratory activities.
+The cohort has 80 students who are divided into smaller sets of 16 or 20 for laboratory activities.

 Can I do this program part-time?